 “When you’re talking about auto-landing a flying unmanned tanker onto an aircraft carrier, then the system has to be infallibly accurate, which JPALS is,” said Mark Maselli, Raytheon JPALS deputy program manager.

 JPALS is a differential, GPS-based precision landing system that guides aircraft onto carriers and amphibious assault ships in all weather and surface conditions up to the rough waters of Sea State 5.
-It uses an encrypted, jam-proof datalink, connecting to software and receiver hardware on the aircraft and an array of GPS sensors, mast-mounted antennas and shipboard equipment.
+It uses an encrypted, jam-proof data link, connecting to software and receiver hardware on the aircraft and an array of GPS sensors, mast-mounted antennas and shipboard equipment.

-Early in 2018, U.S. Marine Corps F-35B Lightning II fighters deployed to the Pacific aboard the USS Wasp amphibious assault ship, using Raytheon's Joint Precision Approach and Landing System to guide them onto the carrier’s deck in all weather and surface conditions up to the rough waters of Sea State 5.
-The system is slated to go into production in 2019 and will be outfitted on the U.S. Navy’s newest fighter — the F-35 Lightning II.
+Early in 2018, U.S. Marine Corps F-35B Lightning II fighters, deployed to the Pacific aboard the USS Wasp amphibious assault ship, used Raytheon's JPALS to guide them onto the carrier’s deck in extreme weather and surface conditions.
+The system will go into production in 2019 and will be outfitted on the U.S. Navy’s newest fighter — the F-35 Lightning II.

-Landing a jet on the deck of an aircraft carrier is a high-stakes, harrowing business even on calm seas.
+Landing a jet on the deck of an aircraft carrier is a high-stakes, harrowing business, even on calm seas.

 "A jet landing on the deck of an aircraft carrier goes from about 150 mph to zero in seconds.
-There's little to no margin for error, and JPALS makes one of the most dangerous activities on a ship a lot safer," Maselli said.
+There's little to no margin for error, and JPALS makes one of the most dangerous activities on a ship a lot safer," Raytheon's Maselli said.
 "We’ve got a 20-centimeter vertical accuracy requirement, so that hook hits the wire every time.
 We never want the pilot to miss that and have to bring the jet back around again."

 In 38 attempts in one test, Maselli said, the aircraft captured the wire every time.